Toxik

 Toxik is an American thrash metal band formed in 1985 in Peekskill, New York.
 After breaking up for the first time in 1992 and briefly reuniting in 2007, the band reformed once again in 2013.
 Toxik has gone through several lineup changes over the years, leaving guitarist Josh Christian as the only constant member.
-The band has released three studio albums to date, World Circus (1987), Think This (1989) and Dis Morta (2022).
+The band has released four studio albums to date, World Circus (1987), Think This (1989), Kinetic Closure (2018) and Dis Morta (2022).

 History

 Initial career (1985–1992)

 Toxik was formed in 1985 by Joshua Christian and Lee Erwin under the name "Tokyo".
 The band was forced to change its name due to the threat of legal action from a band who had already registered the name.
+Josh and Lee had been playing in numerous bands they created since 1980.
 The band's original four-piece lineup which, because it occurred before the name change, was known as the Tokyo line up, consisted of Michael Sanders (vocals), Josh Christian (guitar), Lee Erwin (bass) and Sal Dadabo (drums).
 However, the line up did not remain stable, plaguing the band with line-up changes into the following year.
 During the same year, the band's original bassist, Lee Erwin, left Toxik citing personal reasons (severe clinical depression), to be replaced by Brian Bonini.
-Lee Erwin went on to record several solo projects which included his popular "Mad at the World" album.
-Additionally, Sal Dadabo, the band's original drummer, was offered a touring contract with Twisted Sister and left Toxik to be replaced by Tad Leger.
+Lee Paul Erwin went on to record several solo projects which included his popular "Mad at the World" album.
+He is currently a YouTuber under the name Doc Danger, and hosts a popular music video show called The Doc Danger Music Show, as well as being a sought-after guest on other channels.
+Additionally, Sal Dadabo, the band's original drummer, was offered a touring contract with Twisted Sister though this didn't come to pass, and left Toxik to be replaced by Tad Leger.
 These new changes would become the band's new line-up.

 In 1987, Toxik signed onto Roadrunner Records (previously titled "Roadracer Productions" at the time of signing), debuting their first full-length album, World Circus.
 The release of the album saw one of the first introductions to the, "progressive thrash metal" genre, charting on College Music Journal's "Best New Metal Album of the Year" for 1987 and were offered a number nine slot on the Metal Blade Records "Metal Massacre" series with the song, "Wasteland".
 After touring, World Circus, vocalist Mike Sanders left Toxik for unknown reasons, to be replaced by Charlie Sabin.

 Following the received attention for the release of their debut album, Toxik released their second full-length album in 1989 with Roadrunner Records entitled, Think This.
 After the album's release, Toxik hired guitarist John Donnelly to perform with them while touring.
 The success that resulted from Think This led Toxik to tour the album throughout the United States and Europe with several bands, including King Diamond, Sepultura, Prong, Exodus, Sacred Reich and Pantera.
 After years of touring, Toxik disbanded in 1992.